-Are you looking for job that will allow you to travel?
+Are you looking for jobs that allow you to travel?
 A career that will take around the world?
 Keep reading, as I’ve assembled the ultimate list of jobs with travel.
 In this report you will find a list of both travel careers and travel jobs that will allow you to travel on a regular basis – usually on the company’s dime and not yours.